 Baidu Inc. (BIDU) Gains As Market Dips: What You Should Know

-Heading into today, shares of the web search company had gained 2.04% over the past month, lagging the Computer and Technology sector's gain of 16.87% and the S&P 500's gain of 15.69% in that time.

-BIDU will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect BIDU to post earnings of $0.73 per share.
-This would mark year-over-year growth of 78.05%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.13 billion, down 12.85% from the prior-year quarter.
+Investors will be hoping for strength from BIDU as it approaches its next earnings release.
+On that day, BIDU is projected to report earnings of $0.73 per share, which would represent year-over-year growth of 78.05%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.13 billion, down 12.85% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.15 per share and revenue of $16.10 billion, which would represent changes of -4.41% and +3.83%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for BIDU.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for BIDU should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 11.95% lower within the past month.
 BIDU currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, BIDU currently has a Forward P/E ratio of 13.94.
-Its industry sports an average Forward P/E of 27.27, so we one might conclude that BIDU is trading at a discount comparatively.
+Looking at its valuation, BIDU is holding a Forward P/E ratio of 13.39.
+For comparison, its industry has an average Forward P/E of 28.05, which means BIDU is trading at a discount to the group.

 The Internet - Services industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 47, putting it in the top 19% of all 250+ industries.